Not-Krevin/STEM/_posts/2025-03-05-Getting-Started-in-Animal-Research.md

 author: Blaine Weiss
 ---

-  Career path is not determined by aptitude tests but rather by where we put our time in.
-You may have taken one as I did in high school, designed to inform and guide you to a career utilizing your strengths... and ideally, your interests.
+A career path is not determined by aptitude tests, it's shaped by where we invest our time.
+You may have taken one of these tests as I did in high school, designed to match you with a career that aligns with your strengths, and ideally your interests.
 When mine read engineer, I'm embarrassed to say I was confused.
-I had no idea what an engineer does.
+I had no idea what an engineer actually did.
 I had spent the majority of my life convinced that I wanted to be a physician.
-I wanted to help people, as we all do pursuing the profession, and I believed my proclivity to math and science would actualize into an admission to medical school.
+I wanted to help people, as many do pursuing the profession, and I believed my aptitude in math and science would materialize into an admission letter to medical school.
 There were only a couple issues, at first, that stood in my way.
 They're called Tomophobia and germophobia.
-The sight of gore could immediately invoke sweating, anxiety, and fear.
-And I could hardly stand to be around anyone that was sick.
-You might expect that to be a definitive deal breaker for medical school, but my applications never got that far! (ha) In the meantime I was volunteering for a Alzheimer's disease research lab conducting research on rodents, where my fears were played out as living nightmares, and my own personal circle of hell.
+The sight of gore could immediately cause sweating, anxiety, and fear.
+And I could hardly stand to be around anyone sick.
+You might expect that to be a definitive deal breaker for medical school, but my applications never got that far!
+(Ha) In the meantime I volunteered in a Alzheimer's disease research lab conducting research on rodents.
+There my fears were played out as living nightmares, and my own personal circle of hell.
 Surely I could never become good at this, I could hardly stand in the room some days.
-I should have questioned more then why I decided to show up _there_ everyday, and not anywhere else.
+I should have questioned more why I decided to show up _there_ everyday, and not anywhere else.
 I had a job to pay my bills through undergrad, and I gave up precious work hours to be in the lab instead.
 So why did I do it?

 **The science of course!**